67 Cedar Park Apartment Communities Vetted. Skip the 40 Hours of Research.

 Getting Around

 Cedar Park is car dependent for most renters.
 We’re upfront about that.
-The 183A toll road moves well at 75 mph, but full-length commuters should budget $220–$310/month in tolls with a TxTag.
+The 183A toll road moves well at 75 mph, but full length commuters should budget $220 to $310 per month in tolls with a TxTag.
 That’s a real cost we factor into housing budgets when helping clients compare corridors.
 From Lakeline Station, the MetroRail reaches downtown Austin in about 45 minutes, but it doesn’t connect directly to the Domain, which limits its usefulness for a lot of our clients.

 The comparison most of our clients are weighing: Cedar Park delivers 30–40% rent savings compared to the Domain, with a 15–25 minute drive to the same employers.
-Whether that trade-off works depends on how much the walkability matters to you versus what $5,000–$8,000 in annual savings does for your budget.
-We lay out the numbers and let you decide.
+Whether that trade off works depends on how much walkability matters to you versus what $5,000 to $8,000 in annual savings does for your budget.
+Regardless of your situation we can help lay out the numbers and let you decide.

 There is no Cedar Park ISD.
 This is one of the most common misconceptions we correct.
 Cedar Park is served primarily by Leander ISD, with portions of the service area zoned to Round Rock ISD.
+Further still there are plenty of private schools with rankings for both available on Niche and GreatSchools.org.
 Which district your apartment falls in depends on the specific address, not the neighborhood name.

 Leander ISD ranks #2 among Austin-area districts (A+ from Niche).
 These are the high schools that come up most in our conversations with family clients: